Investing in Robotics Companies and Stocks

 In 2018, the global healthcare market reached a value of $8.5 trillion, with $3.65 trillion spent in the United States alone.
 The global healthcare system is so big and complex that achieving really small efficiency gains in a given area is still a big deal.
 This is why healthcare keeps popping up as the beneficiary of many of our disruptive technology themes.
 Artificial intelligence, IoT, AR, VR, and 3D printing are all technologies that promise to make different areas of medicine safer, more democratic, and more efficient.

 Robotics is no exception either.
 Robots are helping in elderly care and the daily operations of smart hospitals.
-Robotic technology is used in creating bionic limbs.
+Robotics technology is being used to create bionic limbs, help dental surgeons perform implants, and dispense medication in pharmacies.
+There are smart automation platforms that use robots to create complex cell therapies, a form of precision medicine.
+There are even robots that will cruise through your bloodstream – the nanobots we envisioned decades ago.
 But the area where healthcare robots really shine is robotic surgery.

 Robotic Surgery Stocks and Companies

 We’ve counted at least eight different types of surgeries that are now being performed or partially performed by robots (also called assisted surgeries).
-All kinds of companies, both public and private, are building robotic surgical devices.
+All kinds of companies, both public and private, are building robotic surgical devices that can even help perform heart surgeries.
 The field has seen plenty of consolidation as larger medical device companies like Stryker and Medtronic invest in this space organically and by acquiring other surgical robot companies.
 Even our favorite dividend growth stock, Johnson & Johnson, is eyeballing robotic surgery as a growth area.
 (Stryker, Medtronic, and JNJ all happen to be dividend growth stocks we’re holding as part of our 30-stock portfolio of dividend growth stocks.)

 Robots for Consumers

 Perhaps the first large-scale implementation of consumer robotics was iRobot’s robotic vacuums of which more than 20 million have been sold.
 Plenty of other use cases exist for robots around the home, or even outside the house in the case of robotic lawnmowers.
 There are robots for the kids to play with and educational robots to learn from.
 Robots help grandma walk and keep her company.
-(Retail investors should check our piece on exoskeleton stocks.)
+Retail investors should check our piece on 9 Robotic Exoskeleton Stocks For Investors to Try On.

 When dad goes to the office, he’ll find robots there as well.
 (Some of you are probably irked now because you think we’re being sexist here by assuming dad goes to the office.
 Before you go shooting off that scathing email to our editor, this is actually a household with two dads, so the joke’s on you.)
 In households where there’s a mom and a dad, mom doesn’t have to vacuum anymore because robots are doing the vacuuming instead.
 (Now you can send that email.)

 Eventually, all these types of robots will be made in China, if they aren’t already.
 The problem is, lots of things get lost in translation.
-One Chinese robot company we looked at twice was Cloudminds, and we still couldn’t really figure out what they do.
-Cloudminds was supposed to have an IPO but it doesn’t seem to have happened.
+One Chinese robot company we looked at twice was CloudMinds, and we still couldn’t really figure out what they do.
+CloudMinds was supposed to have an IPO but it doesn’t seem to have happened.
+Robot startups are also looking at going public using SPACs, like Sarcos Robotics Stock – Dexterous Robots and Exoskeletons, a company we definitely wouldn’t invest in.

 For retail investors, iRobot (IRBT) is a publicly traded stock and one way to get some pure-play exposure to consumer robotics.
-It’s a company you should find in all the robotics ETFs cropping up out there.
+It’s a company you should find in all the robotics ETFs cropping up out there, and one we covered in a piece titled iRobot Stock is Pure Play for Smart Home Robotics.
+Lately, Chinese robot vacuums powered by LiDAR have been eroding iRobot’s market share.

 People often wonder whether robots will ever become intelligent enough to overthrow the humans.
 That’s one concern, which is why Asimov came up with the “rules of the robot.”